ptv-logistics/Log4ALA/README.md

 10. Disable the MiscMessageFieldName of the coreFieldNames property (default is MiscMessageFieldName="MiscMsg") as custom field prefix with the property disableAnonymousPropsPrefix (true/false default is false) in case of using anonymous types as log message e.g. with alaLogger2.Info(new { Id=$"log-{i}", Message=$"test-{i}", Num=i, IsEnabled=true }) wich will lead to the following Azure Log Analytics Custom Fields: MiscMsg_Id_s, MiscMsg_Message_s, MiscMsg_Num_d, MiscMsg_IsEnabled_b to log without prefix set disableAnonymousPropsPrefix=true and you will get the custom fields Id_s, Message_s, Num_d, IsEnabled_b without MiscMsg_ prefix.
+11. Configurable workspace domain name default is ods.opinsights.azure.com (the domain name could be configured with logAnalyticsDNS).
+Now it's possible to change the domain name to Azure government workspaces ods.opinsights.azure.**us**.
+12. Configurable passthrough timestamp with enablePassThroughTimeStampField default is false if true the field should be contained in the log message e.g with "...;DateValue=2016-05-12T20:00:00.625Z;...".